-This unit builds the learning of mathematics around celebrations of Matariki, the Māori New Year.
+This unit consists of mathematical learning, at Level 3 of the New Zealand Curriculum, focused around celebrations of Matariki, the Māori New Year.
 The sessions provide meaningful contexts that highlight Māori culture and provide powerful learning opportunities that connect different strands of mathematics.

 - Recognise a trapezium, right angled triangle, and points in a straight line, in different orientations.